Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/10_Acknowledgements.md

 [Thai New Year 2023](photo:Thai New Year 2023.jpg)
 # Acknowledgements

 This project would not have been possible without the assistance of many people.
-It would have been prohibitively expensive and time-consuming if not built upon not previous open-source software projects.
+It would have been prohibitively expensive and time-consuming if not built upon previous open-source software projects.

 ## People
 Chris Claudius created the overall web design.
 Owen L. (@MageOwl) made the floating media player.
 His father Michael contributed to early architecture decisions.